 Believe the hype.
-You've heard a lot about eating heart-healthy, but does it really matter?
-Yes.
-One study of more than 42,000 healthy women found that those who ate a healthy diet -- with an emphasis on vegetables, lean meats, grains, and low-fat dairy -- were 31% less likely to die in the next 6 years than women with unhealthy diets.
+Eating heart-healthy really does matter.
+One study of more than 42,000 healthy women found that those who ate a diet that emphasized vegetables, lean meats, grains, and low-fat dairy were 31% less likely to die in the next 6 years than women with unhealthy diets.

 Did You Know?

 Under the Affordable Care Act, many health insurance plans will cover preventive care services, including blood pressure and cholesterol screenings, at no cost to you.
 Learn more.

 Don't diet.
 A crash diet may work if you're trying to fit into a dress by next month.
 But if you're trying to improve your heart health, cycling through different fad diets won't help.
 Diets that rule out one type of food -- whether it's carbs or fat -- don't work either.
 Instead, take a sensible approach.
 Focus on lean meats, vegetables, and whole grains to get long-term benefits for your heart and your waistline.

 Don't gorge yourself.
 Overeating will cause you to gain weight, but that's not all.
 Studies have found that more people have heart attacks after big meals.

 Eat less salt.
 Most Americans think sea salt is a low-sodium alternative to regular table salt.
 Wrong.
 It has the same amount of sodium.
 Any type of salt increases your blood pressure.
 You probably need to eat less salt; most people do.
 The guideline is no more than a teaspoon a day.
 If you already have high blood pressure, you should eat even less.
 And it doesn’t just come from the salt shaker.
 Up to 75% of the salt you eat comes from processed foods such as soups and frozen meals.
 If food comes in a can or a box, check the sodium content.

 Avoid caffeine.
 If you have atrial fibrillation, caffeine and other stimulants can trigger symptoms.